PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Contest Eligibility:

 -	This is a pilot program and with planning occurring directly with the OCC, the Friends and the Refuge.
 The initial year’s contest will be solely for youth within the Chinese community.
-Specifically, the Chinese community that interacts with the OCC.
 -	This contest will be open to youth from K-12 grade
 -	Only one entry per participant will be allowed

 ### Entry Deadlines and Key Dates:

 -	Submission of entries must be post-marked or delivered by 12/20/2021 to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
-Copy of filled [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) is required to submit with the artwork。
+Contestants neesd to fill out [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) and a copy of it is required to submit with the artwork。
 > Attention: Friends of TRNWRC
 > c/o Bonnie Anderson
 >	19255 SW Pacific Hwy